-Lethargy is a common symptom of many different feline illnesses.
-While senior cats will naturally want to rest for longer than a young adult cat, the sleeping position that a cat assumes could be a sign of sickness.
+Lethargy is a common symptom of many feline illnesses.
+While senior cats will naturally want to rest for longer than a young adult cat, the sleeping position assumed could be a sign of sickness.

-Curling in a ball or adopting the fetal position suggests that your cat is struggling to stay warm.
-A cat on its side may be finding it hard to breathe, or be attempting to relieve pressure on aching joints.
-Sleeping on the back can suggest feelings of vulnerability, so the cat wants quick access to claws for self-defense.
+Curling in a ball or adopting the fetal position suggests that a cat is struggling to stay warm.
+A cat on its side may be finding it hard to breathe or relieving pressure on its aching joints.
+Sleeping on its back implies vulnerability, as the cat wants quick access to its claws for self-defense.

 It is hard to diagnose illness by sleeping position alone.
-Cats sleep in a range of poses, many of which look very uncomfortable.
-Accompanied by physical symptoms of illness, a cat’s sleeping positions can reveal what ails it.
+Cats sleep in various poses, many of which look pained and uncomfortable.
+Accompanied by the physical symptoms of illness, a cat’s sleeping position can help reveal what ails it.

 What Do Different Cat Sleeping Positions Mean?

-Neuroscience & Biobehavioral Reviews stated that lethargy and depression as the most common warning signs.
-If a cat is withdrawn and sleeping more, it could be attempting to hide pain or illness.
+Neuroscience & Biobehavioral Reviews stated that lethargy and depression are the most common warning signs of sickness.
+If a cat is withdrawn and sleeping more, it could be hiding pain or illness.

-Monitor your cat carefully during sleep.
-The position that your cat adopts may reveal a source of discomfort.
-Sleeping positions are a useful barometer of health when considered with other physical symptoms.
+Watch your cat during sleep as the position your cat adopts can reveal the source of discomfort.
+Sleeping positions are a useful barometer of health when considered with other symptoms.

 |Lying on Side||Difficulty breathing or muscular pain.
 This position makes breathing easier and reduces pressure on the joints.|

-In addition, look out for other changes in your cat’s sleeping routine.
-If your cat always slept alone but now looks for company, it may be unwell.
-The cat is seeking comfort and protection while it dozes.
+Also, check for other changes in your cat’s sleeping routine.
+If your cat always slept alone but now looks for company, it may be feeling unwell, so the cat is seeking comfort and protection while it rests.

-A sick cat may also sleep with one or both eyes open.
-This suggests that the cat feels vulnerable.
-It is unwilling to fall into too deep a sleep, in case it needs to react rapidly.
+A sick cat may also sleep with one or both eyes open, implying that it feels vulnerable.
+It’s unwilling to fall into a deep sleep in case it needs to react quickly to changing circumstances.

-A cat curled up in a ball is a common sight in colder months.
-This position is how a cat remains cozy.
+A cat curled up in a ball is common during the colder months, as this position is how a cat remains warm.

 Low Body Temperature

-As Science explains, cats lose heat through their eats and footpads during sleep.
-This position protects these extremities.
+As Science explains, cats lose heat through their eats and footpads during sleep, and this position protects these extremities.

 If you find your cat in this position, check the ambient temperature.
 Cats need a room temperature of around 70 degrees Fahrenheit to remain comfortable.
 If necessary, apply more heat sources to a cat’s bed.

-If a cat’s body temperature drops below 100 degrees Fahrenheit, it is at risk of hypothermia.
-Do not check a cat’s temperature while it sleeps.
+If a cat’s body temperature drops below 100 degrees Fahrenheit, it’s at risk of hypothermia.
+Don’t check a cat’s temperature while it sleeps.

 Illnesses that lead to low body temperature in cats include: